wuhaozhe/style_avatar/README.md

 ------
 ### DeepSpeech

+We leverage the [DeepSpeech](https://github.com/mozilla/DeepSpeech) project to extract audio related features

-Please download the pretrained deepspeech model from the [Link](https://github.com/mozilla/DeepSpeech/releases/download/v0.9.2/deepspeech-0.9.2-checkpoint.tar.gz) to the deepspeech folder and unzip the file.
+Please download the pretrained deepspeech model from the [Link](https://github.com/mozilla/DeepSpeech/releases/download/v0.9.2/deepspeech-0.9.2-checkpoint.tar.gz).
+And then unzip the zip-file to `./deepspeech` folder.

 ------
 ### Dataprocess